home | what's new | other sitescontact | about

 “The doctrine of Mother Mary [or some other deity] has been around for centuries.
 Who do you think you are speaking against this holy teaching?”

-I think I’m a human being, with critical faculties, and as I survey the evidence for this teaching, and a great many insubstantial others, I find there’s much less here than meets the eye.
+I think I’m a human being, with critical-reasoning faculties, and as I survey the evidence for this teaching, and a great many insubstantial others, I find there’s much less here than meets the eye.

 But don’t worry.
 No one’s going to force you to believe anything or do anything you don’t want to do.
 You can believe in Mother Mary as much as you like – until you cross over, and it doesn’t work for you anymore, as you suffer, terrorized, in a “dark closet without walls.”